carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Reserve register r19 (Hexagon only)

+.. option:: -fgpu-default-stream=<arg>

+Specify default stream.
+The default value is 'legacy'.
+(HIP only). <arg> must be 'legacy' or 'per-thread'.

 .. option:: -fgpu-flush-denormals-to-zero, -fcuda-flush-denormals-to-zero, -fno-gpu-flush-denormals-to-zero

 Flush denormal floating point values to zero in CUDA/HIP device mode.